-It is the largest order so far for the battery electric bus by Mercedes.
-56 eCitaro will be supplied to the public transport company ESWE Verkehrsgesellschaft mbH from Wiesbaden (Germany’s Hesse region).
+It is the largest order so far for the battery electric bus by Daimler.
+56 units of Mercedes eCitaro will be supplied to the public transport company ESWE Verkehrsgesellschaft mbH from Wiesbaden (Germany’s Hesse region).
 41 of them will be equipped with solid state batteries.
 The former largest contract for the Mercedes eCitaro was the one for 20 units for Hamburger Hochbahn (with first delivery in November 2018).
 Beyond Hamburg, two cities so far ordered (and took over the first units) of Mercedes eCitaro: Berlin and Heidelberg,

 Mercedes won’t just deliver electric buses to ESWE: it will also takes care of the adaptation of the service yard, the equipment and setting up of charging infrastructure, as well as the charging management process itself.
 With this commission, the city of Wiesbaden is switching a fifth of its bus fleet to electromobility within a short period of time.

 10 eCitaro to be delivered by the end of 2019

 The state capital of Hesse will receive the first ten eCitaro buses from the order this year, while the remaining buses will be delivered in 2020.
 The first 15 eCitaro for Wiesbaden will be equipped with current-generation lithium-ion batteries (NMC).
 Each eCitaro is equipped with twelve battery packs with a total capacity of 292 kWh, the maximum available to date on the vehicle (a specification ordered for the first time by VHH Hamburg a few days ago).
 All 56 buses are charged by plug in the depot.